 The last time I visited Myanmar, crisp dollar bills carefully transported from abroad were king.
-Foreign debit cards were useless and credit cards only rarely accepted.
+Foreign debit cards were useless and credit cards were only rarely accepted.
 Cash was your only option, and changing currencies involved traipsing off to Bogyoke Market (rumored to have the best exchange rates), where you would be presented with large bricks of notes, as no denominations larger than 1,000kyat (roughly USD $1) existed.
 As a visitor, careful planning was key if the lure of an extra lacquerware pot wasn’t going to land you in a queue of weary backpackers arguing with airport officials, unable to pay their departure tax.

 Until recently, local banks were disconnected from the global banking system, and today, although it’s undergoing rapid change, the financial system is in the rudimentary stage.
 Earlier this year, BankersLab was appointed by joint partners Gesellschaft für Internationale Zusammenarbeit (GIZ) and Standard Chartered Bank (SCB) to lead an ongoing learning program designed to develop Myanmar’s retail lending industry.
 [Press Release: BankersLab® launches innovative learning program to develop Myanmar’s retail lending industry]